Economics

 Offered Either Fall or Spring; Lecture hours:Varies,Other:3

 Individual product or project supervised by a member of the economics department typically resulting in the production of a long research paper.
-Prerequisites: ECON 101 or ECON 103 and permission of the instructor.
+Prerequisites: ECON 101 and permission of the instructor.

 ECON 299.
 Teaching Assistants in Economics.
 1 Credit.